ajimoti/roles-and-permissions-documentation/docs/enums/the-permission-enum.md

 public static function getDescription($value): string {
 	return match ($value) {
-		self::DeleteTransactions => 'The user can delete any transactions', self::BuyProducts => "The user has an ability to buy products on the merchant e-commerce website", default=> parent::getDescription($value), // returns the `sentence case' };
+		self::DELETE_TRANSACTIONS => 'The user can delete any transactions', self::BUY_PRODUCTS => "The user has an ability to buy products on the merchant e-commerce website", default=> parent::getDescription($value), // returns the `sentence case' };
 }